Is Dental Work in Mexico Safe? (2026)

 We've personally verified every clinic on our platform.
 We've removed eight clinics that didn't meet our standards across our network.
 Most dental tourism sites — WhatClinic, Dental Departures — list any clinic that pays a fee without visiting or vetting.

-The free dental health check tells you what treatment you actually need before any clinic quotes you.
+The dental assessment builds your dental package and tells you what treatment you actually need before any clinic quotes you.
 Your dental tourism consultant then coordinates everything — patient file, clinic communication, deposit protection.
 Your deposit is held by MyDentalFly until you arrive and confirm you're happy.

 For a quick price check, the savings calculator shows verified clinic prices vs US prices in about 30 seconds.